Graphic novel

-A graphic novel is a long-form, fictional work of sequential art.
+A graphic novel is a self-contained, book-length form of sequential art.
 The term graphic novel is often applied broadly, including fiction, non-fiction, and anthologized work, though this practice is highly contested by comics scholars and industry professionals.
-It is, at least in the United States, typically distinct from the term comic book, which is generally used for comics periodicals and trade paperbacks (see American comic book).
+It is, at least in the United States, typically distinct from the term comic book, which is generally used for comics periodicals and trade paperbacks.
+It has also been described as a marketing term for comic books.

 Fan historian Richard Kyle coined the term graphic novel in an essay in the November 1964 issue of the comics fanzine Capa-Alpha.
 The term gained popularity in the comics community after the publication of Will Eisner's A Contract with God (1978) and the start of the Marvel Graphic Novel line (1982) and became familiar to the public in the late 1980s after the commercial successes of the first volume of Art Spiegelman's Maus in 1986, the collected editions of Frank Miller's The Dark Knight Returns in 1986 and Alan Moore and Dave Gibbons' Watchmen in 1987.
 The Book Industry Study Group began using graphic novel as a category in book stores in 2001.